-For low temperature embrittlement, an inherently safe vaporisation system is one where the outlet gas temperature has no possibility of falling below the minimum temperature rating of the piping material or associated equipment.
+For low temperature embrittlement, an inherently safer vaporisation system is one where the outlet gas temperature has no possibility of falling below the minimum temperature rating of the piping material or associated equipment.
 In such a situation, no special measures for low temperature protection are required, and hence this would be the preferred option for the system.

 An example would be a vaporisation system with all downstream components and piping up to and including the final use points constructed from materials suitable for cryogenic temperatures (e.g., stainless steel, copper, brass).
+While this design is inherently safer from a low temperature embrittlement perspective, it can pose other downstream risks to the end user due to supplying cryogenic gas or liquid to the end use point(s) of the system.